+6 Sec.
+3. Disposition of Excess Production. - The corporations/partnerships 7 shall be required to provide a minimum of six hundred (600) kilograms of rice/corn 8 per employee per year or fifty (50) kilograms per employee per month.
+Production in 9 excess of the employees' consumption requirements may be sold in the local 10 markets: Provided, that such will be reported to the National Food Authority (NFA).

 Sec.
-3. Disposition of Excess Production. - The corporations/partnerships shall be required to provide a minimum of six hundred (600) kilograms of rice/corn per employee per year or fifty (50) kilograms per employee per month.
-Production in excess of the employees' consumption requirements may be sold in the local markets: Provided, that such will be reported to the National Food Authority (NFA).

-9 Sec.
-4. Implementing Agencies and Implementing Rules and Regulations 10 (IRR). - The Department of Agriculture (DA) and the Department of Agrarian 11 Reform (DAR) shall be the lead agencies to institute measures to ensure higher 12 rice/corn productivity through Corporative Farming schemes.
+4. Implementing Agencies and Implementing Rules and Regulations (IRR). -The Department of Agriculture (DA) and the Department of Agrarian Reform (DAR) shall be lead agencies to institute measures to ensure higher rice/corn productivity through Corporative Farming schemes.

-Moreover, the DA and the DAR shall facilitate with the appropriate government agencies the processing of management contracts between the corporations/ partnerships and farmers' groups.
-Further, the DA and the DAR shall oversee and monitor the IRR and guidelines of this Act.
-The DA and the DAR shall exercise the following functions:

-a.
-Develop eligibility criteria for both corporations/ partnerships and farmers' groups, cooperatives and/ or ARCs for consideration under this Act and to institute their accreditation: Provided, that the farmers' group criteria should include management capabilities, technical and production skills critical to the effective operation of the Corporative farm;

-b.
-Identify suitable private and public-owned rice/ corn production areas for Corporative farming and determine the maximum ceiling of landholdings for Corporative Farming arrangements: Provided, that the DA and the DAR shall periodically determine the need to expand/reduce rice/corn production areas for Corporative Farming schemed on the basis of rice/corn demand-supply gaps;

-c.
-Facilitate and promote grassroots cooperation to access agricultural services such as information, inputs, and technical assistance;

-d.
-Initiate and develop periodic rural/arm assembly markets to provide avenues to showcase their produce;

-e.
-Exercise regulatory functions with respect to the adherence to the provisions of contracts and arrangements entered into by both corporations/ partnerships and farmers' groups, cooperatives and/or ARCs and to develop mechanism to facilitate negotiations and mediate in disputes between stakeholders on matters of contract enforcement;
+- a.
+Develop eligibility/criteria for both corporations/partnerships and farmers' group, cooperatives and/ or ARCs for consideration under this Act and to institute their accreditation: Provided, that the farmers' group criteria should include management capabilities, technical and production skills critical to the effective operation of the Corporative farm; - b.
+Identify suitable private and public-owned rice/corn production areas for Corporative farming and determine the maximum ceiling of landholdings for Corporative Farming arrangements: Provided, that the DA and the DAR shall periodically determine the need to expand/reduce rice/corn production areas for Corporative Farming schemed on the basis of rice /corn demand-supply gaps; - c.
+Facilitate and promote grassroots cooperation to access agricultural services such as information, inputs, and technical assistance; - d.
+Initiate and develop periodic rural/arm assembly markets to provide avenues to showcase their produce; - e.
+Exercise regulatory functions with respect to the adherence to the provisions of contracts and arrangements entered into by both corporations/partnerships and farmers' group, cooperatives and/or ARCs and to develop mechanisms to facilitate negotiations and mediate in disputes between stakeholders on matters of contract enforcement;